Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 2.4 To Lago di Braies from Venice

-Venice is one of the most common entry points for hikers flying into northern Italy — and a great starting place to reach the Alta Via 1 trailhead at Lago di Braies.
+Venice is a popular entry point for hikers flying into northern Italy.
+It’s a great starting place to reach the Alta Via 1 trailhead at Lago di Braies.

 By Car